Q. Are you able to legally perform a wedding ceremony?

 Ceremonies held during the week are available at a discounted rate.

-Should your venue location require a travel fee, consider a same-day rehearsal at a discounted travel rate.
+Should your venue location require a travel fee, consider a same-day rehearsal to save on travel time.

 Q. Can you hold my wedding date without a deposit?